You’ve heard it before:

 This is also probably why most doctors fail to recognize the impact that calorie restriction has on the thyroid because they are so focused on the TSH (often to the detriment of the patient!).

-With all of this information in mind, let's dive into some more information about calorie restriction, weight gain, and how it all fits together.
+With this as a solid framework, let’s dive into some more information about calorie restriction, weight gain, and how it all fits together.

 What Counts as Calorie Restriction?